-The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
-As at the balance sheet date the Income and Expenditure reserve stands at £13,782k (2016/17: £9,059k).
-It is the Corporation's intention to increase reserves over the life of the new strategic plan through the generation of annual operating surpluses:
+The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation and ensures that there are adequate reserves to support the College's core activities.
+As at the balance sheet date the Income and Expenditure reserve stands at -£13,879k (2017/18: £13,782k).
+It is the Corporation's intention to improve reserves over the life of the new strategic plan through the generation of annual operating surpluses.